2011–12 Denver Nuggets season

 The 2011–12 Denver Nuggets season was the 45th season of the franchise, and its 36th season in the National Basketball Association (NBA).
+This is the first full season since 2002-03 season that Carmelo Anthony was not on the opening day roster.
 Denver finished the lockout-shortened season in sixth place in the Western Conference with a 38–28 record and were eliminated in the first round of the 2012 NBA Playoffs by the Los Angeles Lakers in seven games.
 The Nuggets finished the regular season leading the league in points per game (104.12) and assists per game (23.96).